chaos-mesh/website/versioned_docs/version-2.8.4/simulate-network-chaos-on-kubernetes.md

 ### duplicate

-Set `action` to `duplicate`, meaning simulating package duplication.
+Set `action` to `duplicate` to simulate packet duplication.
 At this point, you can also set the following parameters.

 | Parameter | Type | Description | Default value | Required | Example |
 | --- | --- | --- | --- | --- | --- |